 [Note: This page was written several years ago.
 Pastor Duncan was not able to get funding to support his orphan, and had to abandon first one location and then another.
-He is very discouraged.
-I've been trying, as I have small snatches of time, to track down some advocasy agency that might help him and his church, to at least feed the orphans regularly.
+He was very discouraged.
+I've tried, as I had small snatches of time, to track down some advocate agency that might help him and his church, to at least feed the orphans regularly.
 So far none have replied to my emails.
 It is hard - especially when he writes to say the orphans have not eaten in three days.
 If you should want to help in one needy place in the world, you would make a lot of us glad if you chose to help Pastor Duncan and the orphans.]

 Pastor Duncan Nyozani has been introducing his orphanage in Malawi, West Africa to me.
 What impressed me first was that this man is not only passionate about helping his orphans, but he is articulate and has thought through some important dyamics about raising funds for the orphanage Instead of always holding out a hand for support from "rich Americans", Pastor Duncan would just like enough help to start up some enterprises that the orphans could handle.
 Then over some time they could be a self-sustaining ministry.